top of page

 Red Farm Cemetery

-This is one of the smallest cemeteries in the Ypres Salient and it is certainly not on any tour guides itinerary as they and many others are focused on Brandhoek further along the road.
+This is one of the smallest CWGC cemeteries in the Ypres Salient and it is certainly not on any tour guides itinerary as they and many others are focused on Brandhoek further along the road.
 Red Farm Military Cemetery contains 46 burials of the First World War, 17 are unidentified, and there are three civilians buried here.
 Twenty of the 46 burials are men who lost their lives on 27 April 1918 and three Belgian civilians.
-The formation of this cemetery is due to the events on 27 A
+The formation of this cemetery is due to the events on

 May 296 min read